Coastal Carolina vs. South Alabama NCAA Football Odds, Plays and Insights | November 26, 2021

 Coastal Carolina Stats and Trends

-- Coastal Carolina has five wins against the spread in 11 games this season.

-- The Chanticleers are 5-2 ATS when favored by 14.5 points or more this season.
+- The Chanticleers have an ATS record of 5-2 in their seven games when favored by 15 points or more so far this season.

-- Coastal Carolina's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- Coastal Carolina's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).

-- Coastal Carolina is 5-5 against the spread and 9-2 overall in games when it scores more than 26.4 points.
+- Coastal Carolina is 5-5 against the spread and 9-2 overall this season when the team puts up more than 26.4 points.

-- Coastal Carolina is 4-5 against the spread and 8-2 overall when the team churns out more than 342.7 yards.
+- When Coastal Carolina amasses over 342.7 yards, the team is 4-5 against the spread and 8-2 overall.

 - The Chanticleers have seven giveaways this season, while the Jaguars have 22 takeaways .